The Patriot USA Story– By Jim DiNardo

 In 1998 I set out on my own to build Patriot.
 It was difficult at first.
 Our family had been blessed with a newborn son and we had just a few dollars in the bank.
 I worked sales during the day and met with clients then cleaned and trained others at night for years.
 Many months would pass with very little sleep.
 We experienced growing pains, cash shortages and stress.
 We made mistakes but we learned.
 We survived and the experience made us strong.
 Thankfully we were lucky along the way to find many talented dedicated people would join us on our journey.
 They brought unparalleled work ethic, honor, trustworthiness and skill to the team.
 They continue to be what make Patriot among the best in the nation.
 The true value of any company is in it’s people.

 Fast forward.
 We are still headquartered in the Philadelphia area.
 We are still independently owned (not a franchise).
 Patriot serves clients as far west as California, north to New York and south to Miami Beach.
-We clean millions of square feet of of all types of buildings from state of the art facilities, high profile corporate spaces and some of the nation’s top restaurants.
+We staff and maintain millions of square feet of of all types of buildings from world class hotels to state of the art facilities, high profile corporate spaces and some of the nation’s top restaurants.
 We are proud to be trusted by some of the most prestigious companies in the nation.
 We treat all our clients and all our staff with deep importance and respect.
 Without them we are nothing.

 The Patriot USA ethos and mission: We protect our client’s business as if it were our own.